-One qualifying round of pools, a direct elimination table to qualify for a final by direct elimination. s formula is used for the individual competitions of the Junior and Cadet World ampionships and the Junior World Cup competitions . o.90 art from the details that follow, the general rules for pools and direct elimination scribed above apply. o.91 o.92 The e competitions are run on one single day per weapon . e competition consists of one round of pools , in which all the fencers present take part , d an integral direct elimination table. o.93 1.
+One qualifying round of pools, a direct elimination table to qualify for a final by direct elimination.
+This formula is used for the individual competitions of the Junior and Cadet World Championships and the Junior World Cup competitions .
+5.90 art from the details that follow, the general rules for pools and direct elimination scribed above apply.
+5.91 o.92 The e competitions are run on one single day per weapon . e competition consists of one round of pools , in which all the fencers present take part , an integral direct elimination table.
+5.93 1.
 All the fencers qualifying from the round of pools are placed in a direct elimination table, complete or incomplete, according to the indices resulting from the pools .
 This table is fenced right through to the final.
-2. From the last 32 the direct elimination bouts will take place - either on 4 strips, with each quarter of the table fenced on one strip, or on 8 strips, with each quarter of the table fenced on two strips. o.94 ere will be no bout for the third place.
+2. From the last 32 the direct elimination bouts will take place either on 4 strips, with each quarter of the table fenced on one strip, or on 8 strips, with each quarter of the table fenced on two strips.
+5.94 ere will be no bout for the third place.
 The two fencers who lose the semi-final matches will placed equal third .
-E. FORMULA C. Oly ympic Games o.95 The re is no text available for 0.95 at the moment; awaiting creation of a new article Re gional Games o.96 The re is no text available for 0.96 at the moment; awaiting creation of a new article
+E. I FORMULA C. Oly ympic Games 0.95 The re is no text available for 0.95 at the moment; awaiting creation of a new article n 06 Reg gional Games 5.96

+There is no text available for 0.96 at the moment; awaiting creation of a new article